These funny words of wisdom were spoken by my first graders. If they get things a little confused, that's all right because ...

 He clenched his teeth and replied, “OKAY!
 But I’m telling you right now - ain’t NO WAY I can see this little card from away over yonder!”

-Whenever time permits I’ll read a book that someone has brought from home.
-Today, Joe Joe asked me to read Casper the Ghost.
+Whenever time permits I’ll read a book that someone has brought to school from home.
+Today, Joe Joe asked me to read his book...

 Weesie said, “I can tell you!
 It’s when something happens, and you don’t know WHO done it.”

 Martin had a different definition.
-He hunched over the table, shifted his eyes left, then right, and quietly confided, “It’s when you thank somethin’s thar ...
-But it ain’t!”
+Hunching forward over his desk, he clasped his little hands together and quietly confided, “It’s when you thank somethin’s thar...
+But it really ain’t!”